nicolaiskogheim/INF3331-Nicolai/oblig02/Meta/outline.md

 ###Command handlers
 Methods for replacing markup with latex.
-Implements a `wants(line) return (boolean wants[, str endCaptureToken=%@])` that the scanner will use to know where to send output, and whether call the function with the single line or with multiple lines.
+Implements a `wants(line) return boolean wants` that the scanner uses to know where to send output, and a `multiline` property to know whether to call the function with the single line or with more lines until `endtoken` is met.
-There should be an handler iterator that the scanner can use.
+There will be an iterator that provides the scanner with these handlers.
-The iterator takes care of only providing correct functions.
 See [PyDoc on iterators](https://docs.python.org/2/tutorial/classes.html#iterators)

 ###Command-helpers
-Utility functions that is shared between the handlers, like executing code
+Utility functions that is shared between the handlers, like executing code, or loading or saving files.

 ###Scanner
-Goes through the unprocessed PreTeX file line by line, and for each line asking each of the command handlers to handle the line.
+Scans the unprocessed PreTeX file line by line, and for each line iterates over the handlers till a handler that wants the line is met.
+This function also takes care of building the line number map which is for the compiler so that it can know where each line in the new file originated from.

 Additionally there should some functionality to support